MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Mainnet/MOR Rewards Staking Mainnet Contract Guide.md

-# MOR Rewards Staking Mainnet Contract Guide
+# MOR Capital Rewards Staking Mainnet Contract Guide

 ## Introduction
 This guide will walk you through the process of direct interaction with the Morpheus Distribution Smart Contract on Ethereum mainnet for the reward staking purpose.